PatrickHechler/java-2-prim/doc/file.md

 + registers used to pass arguments other than the `X20` register
     + they can freely be used
 + `XA0` .. `XF9`
     + they can freely be used
+when returning these registers are ignored, until overwritten

 additional the following registers must always be set to their value when the _pvm-java_ can be executed.
 note that _pvm-java_ can almost always be executed, since [_pvm-java#INIT_](#_pvm-java-init_) is allowed to redirect interrupts to _pvm-java_